Charlottesville car attack: Background and attack

-At around 1:45 p.m. on August 12, 2017, Fields revved the engine of the Dodge Challenger and accelerated rapidly towards the crowd of counter-protesters and two other vehicles.
+At around 1:45 p.m. on August 12, 2017, Fields revved the engine of the Dodge Challenger and accelerated rapidly towards the crowd of counter-protesters and the two other vehicles.
 Fields rammed his vehicle into pedestrians "with an audible thud," the impact reportedly sending people "flying through the air" over another car near the intersection of Fourth and Water streets.
 A police crash reconstructionist estimated Fields reached a top speed of 28 mph before the crash.
-Fields's car then struck Washington's stationary Toyota at an estimated 23 mph, accelerating Washington and her car to 17.1 mph in 150 ms. The struck vehicle also hit the maroon minivan ahead, "sending that vehicle into more pedestrians," including its driver Short, who had stepped out earlier to record the protest.
-Seconds after the initial impact, Fields drove in reverse, striking more people, with his car's front bumper scraping the road.
-People who had avoided the attack chased after Fields and his vehicle along Fourth Street.
+Fields's car then struck Washington's stationary Toyota at an estimated 23 mph, accelerating Washington and her car to 17.1 mph in 150 ms. The struck vehicle also hit the maroon minivan ahead, "sending that vehicle into more pedestrians," including its driver Short, who had stepped out to record the protest.
+Seconds after the initial impact, Fields reversed his vehicle back up Fourth Street, striking more people in the process, his car's front bumper now dislodged and scraping the road.
+People who had avoided the attack chased after Fields and his vehicle.

-Fields backed up at a high speed for several blocks, and then turned left and sped off down Market Street.
+After backing up at a high speed for several blocks, Fields then turned left and sped down Market Street.
 A Virginia State Police Bell 407 helicopter, which crashed about three hours later, followed the car and relayed its route to ground units.
 A deputy stopped and arrested Fields on Monticello Avenue, about 1 mi from the attack.
 The deputy waited for backup to arrive, and detective Steven Young came from the police department.
 According to Young, Fields kept apologizing and asked if anyone was injured.
 When Young told him that a person had died, Fields appeared shocked and started to cry.
 Young said that the Dodge had holes in the rear window and heavy front-end damage; Young said that the car was "splattered" with blood and flesh.
-A reusable water bottle was lodged against the windshield and pair of blue sunglasses was stuck in the spoiler on the car's trunk.
+A reusable water bottle was lodged against the windshield and a pair of blue sunglasses were stuck in the spoiler on the car's trunk.